FallenGameR/Books/effective_rust/notes.md

 - all of the following can result in a panic - `panic/unwrap/expect/unreachable/unwrap_err/expect_err`, but also `slice[index]` and `x/y` may panic
 - for enforcing `let's don't panic` rule a `no_panic` crate can be used for the build system

+### Item 20 - Avoid the temptation to over-optimize

+- Just allows to create zero-copy non-allocating algs safely, but this doesn't mean that every your alg implementation needs to be zero-copy non-allocting.
+They come with at a cost of usability and maintainability.
+- Lifetimes start to matter a lot here.
+If a server processes incoming stream of bits, their lifetime is bound to the incomming messages.
+But to store and return them later on the server needs to copy these bits somewhere.
+- And then there is a question of memory fragmentation.
+The usage of the incoming and stored data patterns is different.
+Incoming data from source is not aware of other data from other sources.
+But the server has to store relavant data organized by fast access and by storing only what is needed close togehter in memory.

+- Programmers want to get efficient because Rust forces every copy to be explicit as in `to_vec()` or `.clone()` or by making an explicit allocation via `Box::new()`.
+C++ on the other hand did an implicit copy via copy-constructors and assignment operators.
+  - Exception here are the cypes that implement `Copy` trait, but if this trait is implemented it means that the copies are cheap (like they can just be a copy of a register)
+- Making an operation visible and explicit shouldn't be justify optimizing it away on it's own.
+It comes with a cost of usability and maintainability.
+- A good rule of thumb strategy is optimize for `usability` first and address `performance` concerns only when the permormance *really imposees a problem* with some benchmarks clearly showing it.

+- So be cool about using `.clone()` when needed and use `Arc` when you want pass data between threads.
+- Smart pointers are not the last resort, often they allow you to achive *simpler, more maintainable and more usable design*.